eemeli/konopas/README.md

 The HTML5 [cache manifest] is by default not enabled, as it makes testing and development a bit of a hassle.
-To enable, you should update the contents of `cache.manifest` to match your deployment and add a reference to it in the `<html>` tag.
+To enable, you should update the contents of `konopas.appcache` to match your deployment and add a reference to it in the `<html>` tag.
 Do check that your server is properly serving it with the `text/cache-manifest` MIME type, and that the manifest doesn't include itself, as debugging a bad manifest can be tricky.